 (4) If either House of Parliament passes a resolution of which notice has been given within the first 14 sitting days of that House after the copy of a notice under subsection (1) has been laid before that House that the notice be disallowed, the notice ceases to have effect, but the disallowance of the notice does not affect or invalidate any thing done in good faith before the passing of the resolution.

+[Section 30 amended by No. 38 of 2005 s.
+15.]

 31. Minister may vary, modify or grant exemptions from subsidiary legislation

 (1) The holder of a licence to operate a facility may apply to the Minister in the prescribed manner for an exemption from, or a modification or variation of, any regulation or local law made under this Act as it applies to that facility.